-Find the Correct Glue to Repair a Book
+How I Found the Correct Glue to Repair a Book

-Please note: For antiquarian or old, collectible books, you'll need a specialists advice, which is not covered by this article.
+Please Note: For antiquarian or old, collectible books, you'll need a specialist's advice, which is NOT covered by this article.

-What to Look for in Book Adhesive
+What to Look for in Book Repair Adhesives

 Methyl-Cellulose glue, which comes in powder form

 PVA (polyvinyl acetate)